 How to get there: This one’s a bit out of the way, but I promise it’s worth it.
 It’s near Spider Bar on Diniwid Beach, so make a day of going to both!
 From the beach, take Diniwid Beach Street near the beachside bar with the colorful umbrellas into the town.
 It’s a fun little venture to see a local area where you will likely be one of a handful of tourists.
 This restaurant is a few blocks down on the main street and is on the left-hand side, you can spot it by the second level woodwork.

-UPDATE: We have recently been informed that this restaurant is no longer open, which is such a shame.
+UPDATE: We have recently been informed that this restaurant may no longer be open, which is such a shame.
 Let us know if you have any further information!

-Read more about how we fell in love with the Philippines, and why you should start packing your bags!
+Read more about how we fell in love with this country and why you should visit the Philippines!